ThiagoKienbaum/github-repositories/README.md

 # github-repositories

-> This project is a backend API REST, develop to be a transport company app.
+> This project is app to see issues on github repositories.

 ## Built with
 * JavaScript